-The Local Government Act 2002 reflects a clear view that local authorities that are effective, responsible and accountable to the communities they represent are a fundamental part of our system of democratic governance, rather than merely a collection of assets and services.

-The Act provides greater scope for communities to make their own choices about what local authorities do and the way they do these things.
-Local authorities have full capacity to undertake any act that promotes the purpose of local government, subject to other legislation.
+The Local Government Act 2002 emphasises that effective, responsible, and accountable local authorities are essential to democratic governance.
+This Act allows communities to decide what their local authorities do and how they do it.
+Local authorities can undertake any action that promotes the purpose of local government, as long as it complies with other legislation.

-The purpose of local government is set out in section 10 as follows:
+The purpose of local government, as outlined in section 10, is to:

-- to enable democratic local decision-making and action by, and on behalf of, communities; and - to promote the social, economic, environmental, and cultural well-being of communities in the present and for the future.
+- 1. Enable democratic local decision-making and action by, and on behalf of, communities. - 2.
+Promote the social, economic, environmental, and cultural well-being of communities now and in the future.